How does Germany ban foreign far-right extremists? – DW – 01/31/2024

 The stunt, cheered on by a handful of supporters on the roadside, culminated in a brief encounter with the German police, who let him pass into Bavaria.
 He promptly filmed another video where he sarcastically thanked German Interior Minister Nancy Faeser and Chancellor Olaf Scholz.

-The 35-year-old Sellner gained public attention earlier in January when it emerged that he was a key speaker in a gathering of far-right extremists in Potsdam last November, also attended by members of the far-right Alternative for Germany (AfD).
-At the meeting, he presented a "masterplan" to forcibly "remigrate" foreigners from Germany, including German passport holders with an immigrant background.
+The 35-year-old Sellner recently gained public attention when it emerged that he was a key speaker in a gathering of far-right extremists in Potsdam last November, also attended by members of the far-right Alternative for Germany (AfD).
+At the meeting, he presented a "masterplan" to forcibly "remigrate" foreigners from Germany, including German citizens with an immigrant background.

-A new flurry of interest in Sellner was sparked last week when the socialist Left Party's anti-fascism spokesperson Martina Renner asked the government to confirm publicly whether it was considering banning Sellner from entering Germany.
+A new flurry of interest in Sellner was sparked last week when the socialist Left Party's anti-fascism spokesperson Martina Renner asked the government whether it was considering banning Sellner from entering Germany.
 Interior Ministry officials confirmed to the Bundestag member that a ban was being considered.
-The city of Potsdam has since confirmed that its foreigners' registration authorities were also assessing whether the gathering in the city constituted a "danger to safety and public order."
+The Potsdam city government has since said that its foreigners' registration authorities were also assessing whether the gathering in the city constituted a "danger to safety and public order."

 Legal means against fascism